Chapter 9: Luxor

 The Winter Palace is 100m from the Luxor Temple, which is one of Egypt's most popular tourist sites.
 Per Wikipedia: "Unlike the other temples in Thebes, Luxor temple is not dedicated to a cult god or a deified version of the pharaoh in death.
 Instead, Luxor temple is dedicated to the rejuvenation of kingship; it may have been where many of the pharaohs of Egypt were crowned in reality or conceptually (as in the case of Alexander the Great, who claimed he was crowned at Luxor but may never have traveled south of Memphis, near modern Cairo)."
 Gaston Maspero began excavating the temple after 1884, but excavations continued sporadically until completed in 1960.
 Clearance was complicated by centuries of rubble and rubbish that buried 3/4 of the site.
 Here's a cool recreation (one of many) showing what the temple may have looked like in its prime.

-Leading away from the Luxor Temple is the Avenue of Sphinxes.
-According to this cool website, the avenue originally stretched over one and a half miles (3 km) between the temples of Karnak and Luxor and was used once a year during the Opet festival.
+Fun fact: leading away from the Luxor Temple is the Avenue of Sphinxes.
+According to this cool website, the avenue originally stretched over one and a half miles (3 km) between the temples of Karnak and Luxor (two of the holiest sites in all of ancient Egypt) and was used once a year during the Opet festival.
 Construction of the avenue was begun during the New Kingdom and finished during the rule of Nectanebo I (380-362 BC).
 It was later renovated by Cleopatra.
 Of the 1,350 original sphinx statues, few remain in their entirety.
 Recently, 850 sphinx fragments were discovered along a section of the road.
 Rather than the human headed version of the Sphinx at Giza, these sphinxes have ram heads.